-Wood-Mizer LLC ("Warrantor"), an Indiana corporation with its principal place of business at 8180 West Tenth Street, Indianapolis, IN 46214-2400 USA, warrants to the purchaser ("Purchaser") that for the time periods specifically stated herein and subject to the terms, conditions and limitations stated herein, the equipment manufactured by the Warrantor will be free from defects in material and workmanship attributable to Warrantor so long as, during the warranty periods stated herein, the equipment is installed, operated and maintained in accordance with the instructions provided by Warrantor
+Wood-Mizer LLC ("Warrantor"), an Indiana corporation with its principal place of business at 8180 West Tenth Street, Indianapolis, IN 46214-2400 USA, warrants to the purchaser ("Purchaser") that for the time periods specifically stated herein and subject to the terms, conditions and limitations stated herein, the equipment manufactured by the Warrantor will be free from defects in material and workmanship attributable to Warrantor so long as, during the warranty periods stated herein, the equipment is installed, operated and maintained in accordance with the instructions provided by Warrantor.

-PRODUCT MODEL CLASS LENGTH OF EFFECTIVE DATE PRODUCT MODEL CLASS USA & CANADA NON USA & CANADA EFFECTIVE DATE Portable Sawmills, Resaws, Edgers LT, LX, HR, EG Two years One year Portable Sawmills with Chassis LT28, LT35, LT40, LT50, LT70, LX450 Two years, excluding the chassis, which chas- sis shall have a five year warranty One year Date of purchase Industrial Sawmills, Resaws, Edgers WM, HR, EG, TVS, SVS One year One year Date of purchase or date of TITAN Industrial WB, TV, HR, EG, EA, MR One year One year installation / training (if applicable), whichever occurs first, not to Material Handling TWC, IC, TD, LD, GC, CR, CB, CC One year One year exceed 6 months from date of purchase Blade Maintenance Equipment BMS, BMT, BMST One year One year Options and Accessories Various One year One year Moulders, Extractors, Kilns MP, MD, KS, KD One year One year Slab Flattener MB Two years One year Date of purchase Pallet Equipment PD, PC One year One year Log Splitters FS One year One year Replacement Parts Various 90 days 90 days
+PRODUCT MODEL CLASS LENGTH OF EFFECTIVE DATE PRODUCI MODEL CLASS USA & CANADA NON USA & CANADA EFFECTIVE DATE Portable Sawmills, Resaws, Edgers LT, LX, HR, EG Two years One year Portable Sawmills with Chassis LT28, LT35, LT40, LT50, LT70, LX450 Two years, excluding the chassis, which chas- sis shall have a five year warranty T40, LT50, LT70, LX450 the chassis, which chas- sis shall have a five year One year Date of purchase Industrial Sawmills, Resaws, Edgers WM, HR, EG, TVS, SVS One year One year Date of purchase or date of TITAN Industrial WB, TV, HR, EG, EA, MR One year One year installation / training (if applica- ble), whichever occurs first, not to Material Handling TWC, IC, TD, LD, GC, CR, CB, CC One year One year exceed 6 months from date of purchase Blade Maintenance Equipment BMS, BMT, BMST One year One year Options and Accessories Various One year One year Moulders, Extractors MP, MD Two years One year Kilns KS, KD One year One year Data of nurahaga Slab Flattener MB Two years One year - Date of purchase Pallet Equipment PD, PC One year One year Log Splitters FS One year One year Replacement Parts Various 90 days 90 days

-^{} Warranty on Options will match the warranty on the primary equipment when purchased on same invoice.
+Warranty on Options will match the warranty on the primary equipment when purchased on same invoice.